javascript-tutorial/en.javascript.info/9-regular-expressions/16-regexp-sticky/article.md

 As we can see, now the regexp is only matched at the given position.

-So what `y` does is truly unique, and very important for writing parsers.
+So what `pattern:y` does is truly unique, and very important for writing parsers.

-The `y` flag allows to test a regular expression exactly at the given position and when we understand what's there, we can move on -- step by step examining the text.
+The `pattern:y` flag allows to test a regular expression exactly at the given position and when we understand what's there, we can move on -- step by step examining the text.

 Without the flag the regexp engine always searches till the end of the text, that takes time, especially if the text is large.
 So our parser would be very slow.
-The `y` flag is exactly the right thing here.
+The `pattern:y` flag is exactly the right thing here.